fabsor/drupal-zombiekiller/README.txt

 ZOMBIE KILLER
 -------------

-This module kills zombies!
+This module kills zombies.
 Why?
 Because someone said "Bet Drupal can't kill zombies".
 How wrong can you be.

 Zombie killer lets you kill (reap) zombie processes on UNIX-like systems,